Non 'Consensus' Scientists:

 Vern Harnapp, Ph.D.
 Professor Emeritus of Geography, University of Akron, USA

-Vincent Gray, Ph.D.
-Physical Chemistry, UK
+Vincent R. Gray, Ph.D.
+Physical Chemistry, Expert Reviewer, IPCC, New Zealand

 Vitaliy Rusov, Ph.D.
 Professor of Physics, Odessa Polytechnic University, Ukraine